maubuz/2W6-Notes/docs/wk11/forms.md

 - `minlength` and `maxlength`: Specifies the minimum and maximum length of textual data (strings)
 - `min` and `max`: Specifies the minimum and maximum values of numerical input types
 - `type`: Specifies whether the data needs to be a number, an email address, or some other specific preset type.
-- `pattern`: Specifies a [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) that defines a pattern the entered data needs to follow.
+- `pattern`: Specifies a [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) that defines a pattern the entered data needs to follow (advanced).